 How Does the Donor and Recipient Area Heal in the First Week After a Hair Transplant?

-What Day Does Swelling Usually Reach Its Peak?
+What Day Does Swelling Reach Its Peak?

 How Long does Swelling Last After Hair Transplant?